UN-Lab/thz/thz/doc/thz.rst

   * EnableRts: If true, RTS is enabled
   * DataRetryLimit: Maximum Limit for Data Retransmission
+  * FrameLength: Actual packet length at the MAC layer

 * THzEnergyModel:

   * EnergyHarvestingAmount: Amount of Energy Harvested in each time
   * PeriodicEnergyUpdateInterval: Time between two consecutive periodic energy updates
+  * EnergyConsumptionPulseTx: Energy consumption for the transmission of a pulse
 * THzPhyMacro:

   * SinrTh: SINR Threshold (dB)